godzillabytes/brecha/README.md

 # brecha

 A Clojure library designed to access the bittrex api.
+It is still in an early stage and hardly tested at all.
+If something is not working let me know.
-In case you can donate something in BTC: 1DrupQE2aSSPmDWENDuj1aCgsZcvnq9ymJ -=====
+In case you want to donate something in BTC: 1DrupQE2aSSPmDWENDuj1aCgsZcvnq9ymJ -=====

 ## Usage